 It might only seem like five minutes since the Christmas tree was being put away, but Easter is already approaching.
 The religious holiday continues to take on a more secular vibe as the years go by, but this celebration of resurrection remains a popular and relaxed time of year in vibrant Vienna.

 First things first, just when is Easter?
-The festivities will begin on 9 April with Maundy Thursday, before everything kicks into gear over Good Friday, Easter Saturday and Easter Sunday.
+During a normal year, the festivities would begin with Maundy Thursday, before everything kicks into gear over Good Friday, Easter Saturday and Easter Sunday.
 The latter is the ‘big day’, and Vienna will be (even more) alive with music on that holiest of days.
-A number of concerts will take place across the city on 12 April, including what will surely be a stirring rendition of Mozart’s ‘Mass in C Major’, performed by the Vienna Boys Choir.
+A number of concerts usually take place across the city, including what will surely be a stirring rendition of Mozart’s ‘Mass in C Major’, performed by the Vienna Boys Choir.
 The chapel of Hofburg Palace is the venue for that.

 So what can a visitor expect in Vienna over Easter?
 Well, not too many Austrians, for a start.
 Many locals take advantage of this holiday to head to the mountains and wring the last drops out of the ski season, giving the capital city a decidedly breezy vibe.
 The abundance of Easter markets accentuates that, offering visitors a chance to pick up some decidedly unique souvenirs.
 The best of the bunch can be found at Schloss Schönbrunn, which won’t surprise any Vienna veterans….
 Read more about Viennese Easter traditions here.